Powerlearnproject/se-assignment-6-introduction-to-python-audreymateke/README.md

 4. Python Syntax and Semantics:
    - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.

+     Answers:

+      # This program prints Hello, world!
+       print('Hello, world!')
+     - We use the built-in print() function to display the string “Hello, world!” on the screen.

+     Sources:

+      - <a href="https://www.programiz.com/python-programming/examples/hello-world">python syntax</a>

 5. Data Types and Variables:
    - List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.